 6) Make it stand out.
 I had a black canvas messenger bag that I used for organizing tools and supplies, and misplaced it frequently.
 Once it was left behind at a client’s home – and yes, it was a bit embarrassing.
 I found a colorful bag large enough to carry supplies.
 It’s easily seen, and I can use it as handbag when I’m not working.

+P.S.
 If you've got a technique for keeping track of stuff, please share it with me!
-I'd might pass a few tips along to my readers!
+I'd love to pass a few tips along to my readers! (giving credit, of course)